mauromotion/mauromotion_com/src/content/posts/2025-02-06-bargaining-for-laptops.md

 My almost 8 years old Gigabyte Aero 15x left me last week, and I found myself suddenly in need of getting another laptop.
 Since my finances are a bit tight nowadays, I went looking for some used Thinkpads on eBay.

-I've never really used eBay before, but there are so many Thinkpads for sale, and those are sturdy machines that can get a beat.
+I've never really used eBay before, but there are so many Thinkpads for sale, and those are sturdy machines that can get a beating.
 Also I've always wanted to get a Thinkpad.
 And so after a few days of going through listings I spotted one that looked promising.
 I might not be that good at eBaying, but this one was selling 5 pieces of the same exact laptop's model.
 It had photos of it in a cardboard box, with the cord of the charger all coiled up nicely on the side of the machine.
 The computer itself looked perfect.
 The seller had few reviews but all good, and the last one was from someone that bought one of the exact same laptops I was looking at, and described it as "perfect".